iZettle/api-documentation/finance-api/user-guides/fetch-account-transactions.md

    Example:

-   The following example requests fetch all transactions from the merchant's Zettle liquid account from 1 January, 2020 to 31 December, 2020.
-The requests fetch three transactions at a time.
+   The following example fetches all transactions from the merchant's Zettle liquid account from 1 January, 2020 to 31 December, 2020.
+The requests fetch three transactions at a time, with pagination set by `limit` and `offset`.

+   Request

    ```
    GET /organizations/self/accounts/liquid/transactions?start=2020-01-01&end=2020-12-31&limit=3&offset=0